 Scheuermann’s (shoe-er-mans) kyphosis is most often diagnosed during teen years but is usually a more significant deformity.
 Although most often a condition of the upper spine, it may also occur in the lower or lumbar region and can be painful with activity as well as long periods of standing or sitting.
 In an x-ray, the individual vertebrae will appear wedge shaped.

 Some infants are born with a spinal column that has not developed properly.
 Several vertebrae may be misshaped or fused together.
 As the child grows, these abnormal conditions may progress.
 Surgical treatment is sometimes recommended at a very young age to limit the extent of the curvature as the spine grows.

 Treatment for kyphosis varies depending on the type and severity of the condition.
-Teens with postural kyphosis will not generally suffer any complications or progression of the condition and may even improve with time.
+Teens with postural kyphosis will not generally suffer any complications or progression of the condition.
+Some may even improve with time.
 An exercise program may help with any back pain.

 For patients with Scheuermann’s kyphosis, a conservative treatment program may include exercise and anti-inflammatory medications.
 If the child is still growing, a brace may be prescribed to help limit the curvature.

 If a kyphotic curve is more than 75 degrees, surgery may be an option.
-The doctor may chose to straighten and fuse the vertebrae of the abnormal segment together to stabilize the spine and relieve any pain associated with the instability.
+The doctor may chose to straighten and fuse the vertebrae of the abnormal segment together.
+This can stabilize the spine and relieve any pain associated with the instability.